darrenjw/djwhacks/latex/streaming/djw-turing-content.md

 * Measurements every few minutes from every sensor, but not on a fixed grid, and not temporally aligned across sensors
 * Would like to "nowcast" a spatially continuous map of pollution levels across the city, updated with each new observation

+# Pollution monitoring application

+* Urban observatory provides APIs (and a websocket) for accessing multiple air pollution measurements (eg. CO, NO2, NO, O3, PM1, PM4, PM10, PM25)
+* New small stream processing application server (in Scala), consuming a live stream of pollution measurements from an array of sensors around the city, updating a spatio-temporal GP in real-time, generating a new stream containing a now-casting pollution map (with uncertainty), for consumption by a small web front-end visualisation application (in JS)
+* Front-end application consumes nowcast map stream (via a websocket) and renders in a web page

 # Pollution nowcasting

 ![UO "live" monitoring](uo-gui.png)

 # Practical issues

-* We have a running testbed system that can visualise pollution levels across the city, using transparent fade-out to represent uncertainty in areas of poor sensor coverage, updating in real-time as each new observation arrives
+* We have a running test-bed system that can visualise pollution levels across the city, using transparent fade-out to represent uncertainty in areas of poor sensor coverage, updating in real-time as each new observation arrives
 * Many practical issues requiring further work and collaboration with subject matter experts before public deployment
 * Modelling issues
     * Modelling sensor-specific issues and biases --- impact of biases on parameter inference --- especially length scales